apache/spark/UPDATING.md

 -->

+### Not-nullable conn_type collumn in connection table

+The `conn_type` column in the `connection` table must contain content.
+Previously, this rule was enforced by application logic, but was not enforced by the database schema.

+If you made any modifications to the table directly, make sure you don't have null in the conn_type column.

 ### DAG.create_dagrun accepts run_type and does not require run_id
 This change is caused by adding `run_type` column to `DagRun`.